UncreatedStaff/Uncreated.UI/README.md

 This is because they use keys that increment each time a UI is created and if they're not singletons will change their key each time.

 Also in this way, services can be injected into the parent class (like a configuration that stores the effect ID, a logger for debug logging, etc.) and used in the base constructor.

+**Registering UI classes as a transient service can cause a memory leak as elements' user-specific data is stored until either the player logs off or the UI is disposed.**

+# Custom element providers
+Types can implement `IUnturnedUIElementProvider` to customize how that type is searched for elements.
+By default they're just searched using the fields and properties in the type.

+When the element discovery finds a type implementing this interface, it will call the `EnumerateElements` method instead of searching fields and properties.

 # Built in Types